Contact Us for a Free Consultation 818-394-7835

 The argument is that the landlord is liable due to an unsafe condition that primarily caused the accident on their rental property.
 In other words, landlord lawsuits claim you were injured because the landlord was negligent in maintaining safe property conditions.

-This type of lawsuit seeks to hold landlords liable through California's premises liability law and can benefit many victims, such as the renter, tenant, guest, and even hired workers.
+This type of lawsuit seeks to hold landlords liable through California's premises liability law and can potentially benefit many victims, such as the renter, tenant, guest, and even hired workers.

 However, there are times when the landlord is responsible—and times when liability may not be so clear.
 Our California personal injury attorneys will review the landlord laws below